A new way of delivering sport and active recreation in NSW.

 June – Dec 2017

 |Round 2 – Stakeholder consultation||Consult with key internal and external stakeholders in each region.||June 2017

 Jan 2018 – Dec 2019

-Throughout June, the Office of Sport will be travelling around NSW to hear the views of local regional sporting stakeholders including regional sporting organisations and local councils.
+Throughout June, the Office of Sport travelled around NSW to hear the views of local regional sporting stakeholders including regional sporting organisations and local councils.
 The views of these stakeholders will provide valuable input and guidance to the Regional Sport Operating Model.

-Below is a list of locations for stakeholder consultations.
+Below is a list of locations that stakeholder consultations were held.
 If you would like more information on these sessions, please contact Chris Elasi.